calvingtf/sodoku/README.md

 ## Sudoku-GUI-Solver

-Solving Sudoku by using backtracking algorithm
+Solving Sudoku by using backtracking algorithm in Python

 Run Solver.py for the solving sodoku <br>
 Run GUI.py for Sudoku-GUI-Solver